Nikityyy/sad/README.md

 ## Reporting Issues

 Encountering instances where certain websites slip through the traditional ad-blocking filters?
 With sad, you have the ultimate solution.
-Simply navigate to [sad Issues](https://github.com/Nikityyy/sad/issues) and report any problematic websites to ensure continuous improvement and an even more comprehensive ad-blocking experience.
+Simply navigate to [Issues](https://github.com/Nikityyy/sad/issues) and report any problematic websites to ensure continuous improvement and an even more comprehensive ad-blocking experience.

 ## Community